Non-Asymptotic Guarantees for Reliable Identification of Granger Causality via the LASSO: Concluding Remarks

 \section{Concluding Remarks}

 In this work, we proposed a GC statistic based on the LASSO parameter estimates, namely the LGC statistic, in order to identify GC influences in a canonical sparse BVAR model with correlated process noise.
-By analyzing the non-asymptotic properties of LGC statistic, we established that the well-known sufficient conditions for the consistency of LASSO also suffice for accurate identification of GC influences.
-By slightly weakening these conditions, we also analyzed the false positive error performance of a simple thresholding rule for detecting GC influences.
+By analyzing the non-asymptotic properties of LGC statistic, we established that the well-known sufficient conditions for the consistency of LASSO also suffice for accurate identification of GC influences, if the strength of the GC effect is large enough.
+We also established the necessity of the constraint on the strength of the GC effect for reliable GC identification via LGC.
+We also analyzed the false positive error performance and test power of a simple thresholding rule for detecting GC influences and provided data-driven methods to set the test threshold in practice.
 We validated our theoretical claims through application to simulated and experimentally-recorded neural data from general anesthesia.
 In particular, we showed that the proposed LGC statistic is able to identify a GC effect from spiking activity to LFP slow oscillations under anesthesia, whereas the conventional OLS-based GC analysis does not detect this effect.
 Our contribution compared to existing literature is to provide a simple statistic inspired by the classical log-likelihood ratio statistic used for GC analysis, which can be directly computed from the LASSO estimates without the need to resort to de-biasing procedures or asymptotic results for testing.
-Future work includes extending our results to autoregressive generalized linear models with time-varying parameters. \appendices
+Future work includes extending our results to autoregressive generalized linear models with time-varying parameters and obtaining necessary conditions that hold for any test statistic. \appendices